 How does Samsung SmartThings works?

-At the heart of the Samsung SmartThings system is a hub, which connects to your Wi-Fi router, allowing you control from anywhere with an internet connection using the SmartThings app or website.
+At the heart of the Samsung SmartThings system is a hub, which connects to your Wi-Fi router, allowing you control from anywhere with an internet connection using their easy to use app or online portal.

 The hub sends and receives commands to devices and can be linked with up to 231 units.
-The current SmartThings range includes power socket, light switches, heating control and sensors.
+Currently, the SmartThings range includes power sockets, light switches, heating control and sensors.

 What makes the system really cool is many new Samsung products already have the technology built-in, allowing you to integrate them into your smart home.
-For example, you can buy washing machine or robotic vacuum with the SmartThings technology already built-inn
+For example, you can buy a washing machine or robotic vacuum with the SmartThings technology already built-in.

 But that’s not all.
-Another feature that makes the Samsung SmartThings system incredible powerful is that it also works with any Z-Wave or ZigBee devices.
-So you able to use thousands of 3rd party products with the system.
+Another feature that makes the Samsung SmartThings system incredible powerful is that it also works with any Z-Wave or ZigBee device.
+So you’re able to use thousands of 3rd party products with the system.